 PT News and Updates

-It is with great sadness that we share news of the passing of former Western Physical Therapy lecturer and Professor Emerita Kathy Obright on Friday, June 5.
+Former Western Physical Therapy lecturer and Professor Emerita Kathy Obright sadly passed away on Friday, June 5, 2020.

 After more than 30 years at Western, Kathy retired on July 1, 2019, leaving behind the legacy of her impact on thousands of students who passed through the Physical Therapy program and went on to be leaders in the field.

 An award-winning instructor, in 2010 she was presented with the Edward G. Pleva Award for Teaching Excellence, which is Western's highest honour recognizing outstanding contributions in the classroom.

 As part of the School of Physical Therapy's 2020 Homecoming festivities, Kathy was celebrated and those attending the virtual event were asked to describe Kathy and the impact she had on them.
 Those responses were turned into a word cloud.

 Kathy will be missed by many in the halls of Elborn College, and across campus, who considered her a colleague, friend and mentor.
 Her full obituary can be read here.

 We acknowledge that Western University and the School of Physical Therapy are located on the traditional lands of the Anishinaabek (Ah-nish-in-a-bek), Haudenosaunee (Ho-den-no-show-nee), Lūnaapéewak (Len-ahpay- wuk) and Attawandaron (Add-a-won-da-run) peoples, on lands connected with the London Township and Sombra Treaties of 1796 and the Dish with One Spoon Covenant Wampum.